 Advise patients to take Tasigna doses twice daily approximately 12 hours apart.
 The capsules should be swallowed whole with water.

 Advise patients to take Tasigna on an empty stomach.
 No food should be consumed for at least 2 hours before the dose is taken and for at least 1 hour after the dose is taken.
 Patients should not consume grapefruit products and other foods that are known to inhibit CYP3A4 at any time during Tasigna treatment [see DOSAGE AND ADMINISTRATION, WARNINGS AND PRECAUTIONS and Medication Guide].

 If the patient missed a dose of Tasigna, the patient should take the next scheduled dose at its regular time.
 The patient should not take two doses at the same time.

 Should patients be unable to swallow capsules, the contents of each capsule may be dispersed in one teaspoon of applesauce and the mixture swallowed immediately (within 15 minutes).

 Tasigna and certain other medicines, including over the counter medications or herbal supplements (such as St. John's Wort), can interact with each other [see WARNINGS AND PRECAUTIONS and DRUG INTERACTIONS].

-Patients should be advised that the use of Tasigna during pregnancy may cause harm to the fetus and should not be taken during pregnancy unless necessary.
-Women of childbearing potential should use highly effective contraceptives if taking Tasigna.
+Advise patients that the use of Tasigna during pregnancy may cause harm to the fetus and that Tasigna should not be taken during pregnancy unless necessary.
+Women of childbearing potential should use highly effective contraceptives while taking Tasigna.
 Sexually active female patients taking Tasigna should use adequate contraception [see WARNINGS AND PRECAUTIONS and Use In Specific Populations].

 - Continue taking Tasigna every day for as long as their doctor tells them.